 Unity was an obvious first choice in terms of software development for us.
-Not only do we have previous experience using it, Unity is also already well integrated with several other packages such as AR Core for Android devices or Apple AR Kit.
+Not only do we have previous experience using it, Unity is also already well integrated with several other packages such as AR Foundation in general, AR Core for Android devices or Apple AR Kit.
 Additionally, Unity has a very large and an active community, so there are many built-ins, guides, and documentation available to streamline this process.